 When a user is creating new elements and connectors on a diagram they can simplify the process by using the Quick Linker arrow, which displays a list of the common connectors that can issue from a selected element and a list of the common elements each connector can connect to.
 These lists are derived from a Quick Linker definition, which is a Comma Separated Value (CSV) format file.

-As part of a Profile, you can add to or replace the built-in Quick Linker definitions using your own CSV files.
-These files are best manipulated in a spreadsheet, which should be set up to save the file as comma-separated text without quotation marks around text fields.
-You integrate the definition with the Profile by adding the CSV text to a Document Artifact element on the Profile diagram.
+As part of a Profile, you can add to or replace the built-in Quick Linker definitions using your own definitions.
+These can be derived from: